Satō–Kishi–Abe family: Hironobu Abe

 Hironobu Abe (安倍 寛信; born May 30, 1952) is a Japanese businessman.
 He is the CEO of AB Communications and former CEO of Mitsubishi Corporation Packaging.
-A scion of the Satō–Kishi–Abe family, he is the eldest son of politician Shintaro Abe, and the older brother of former Prime Minister of Japan Shinzo Abe and former Minister of Defense Nobuo Kishi.
+A scion of the Satō–Kishi–Abe family, he is the eldest son of politician Shintaro Abe and the older brother of former Prime Minister of Japan Shinzo Abe and former Minister of Defense Nobuo Kishi.
 Abe was a grandson of former prime minister Nobusuke Kishi and a grand-nephew of former prime minister Eisaku Satō.

 Hironobu Abe was born in 1952 in Tokyo to Shintaro Abe and Yoko Abe.
-After attending Seikei Elementary School, Seikei Junior and Senior High School, he entered the Faculty of Economics at Seikei University in 1971.
+After attending Seikei Elementary School and Seikei Junior and Senior High School, he entered the Faculty of Economics at Seikei University in 1971.
 He graduated from either Seikei University or the University of Tokyo in March 1975.
 The following year he joined Mitsubishi Corporation and was assigned to the Resources Division No. 3.
 Abe worked in Tokyo, Hiroshima, Kyushu, Toronto, and London managing business investments.
 In February 2004, he was appointed head of Mitsubishi Corporation's China branch, and in April 2007, he was appointed executive officer of Mitsubishi Corporation.
 It was rare for a head of a China branch to be appointed to a board position, and this unusual appointment was greeted with a wave of surprise.

-Abe served as president and Representative Director of Mitsubishi Corporation Packaging from 2012 to 2021 before retiring altogether from the company in 2022.
-After his retirement at Mitsubishi he maintained a part-time advisory role while also being appointed outside director of Yamaeo Group Holdings, Seikei Gakuen, and Fumakilla.
+Abe served as president and representative director of Mitsubishi Corporation Packaging from 2012 to 2021 before retiring altogether from the company in 2022.
+After his retirement at Mitsubishi, he maintained a part-time advisory role while also being appointed outside director of Yamaeo Group Holdings, Seikei Gakuen, and Fumakilla.